-For Labor Days we take you to Golija, a vast mountain of primeval beauty, preserved nature and rich flora and fauna.
+We will take you to Golija, a vast mountain of primeval beauty, preserved nature, and rich flora and fauna.
 The Golija-Studenica Biosphere Reserve is the only one in Serbia that is under UNESCO protection.

-A three-day tour where we will visit the medieval fortress Maglič, then the Studenica monastery from the 12th century.
+A three-day tour where we will visit the Studenica monastery from the 12th century.
+Hiking tour to the peak Janko's kamen at 1833 m and Bojovo Hill.
 The last day awaits us at the famous Uvac Canyon and magnificent views of its meanders.

-Staying in the village Dajici will show you the rich tradition of this area.
+Staying at mountain Golija will show you the rich tradition of this area.

 |DEPARTURE LOCATION||The parking lot at the municipality New Belgrade|